 7. Infuse your magazine cover design with a healthy dose of color & contrast

-It doesn’t matter that much which color you choose to the dominant color.
-Green is the least used color on cover pages, while red is the most used.
-The most important thing when we talk about the use of color in cover pages is that you use contrast to make certain elements pop out (title, model, headline)
+It doesn’t matter that much which color you choose to be the dominant color.
+However, green is the least used color on cover pages, while red is the most used.
+So try to use contrast colors to highlight certain elements like the title, model, or headline.

 8. Place a portrait on the cover